-Cold engine (EFI) - Move the control handle to neutral or the throttle-only lever to the fully closed position.
+6. Move the throttle-only lever to the fully closed position or press the throttle-only button.

-Starting flooded engine (EFI) - Advance the throttle-only lever or control handle to the maximum throttle-only position and continue to crank the engine for starting.
-Immediately reduce engine speed after engine starts.
+- a Fully closed position - b Maximum fast idle speed position - 7.
+Starting a flooded engine Advance the throttle-only lever or control handle to the maximum throttle-only position and continue to crank the engine for starting.
+Immediately reduce engine speed after engine starts. - 8.
+Toggle the start switch to "START."
+If the engine fails to start in ten seconds, release the start switch, wait 30 seconds and try again. - 9.

-a - Fully closed position

-- b Maximum fast idle speed position - 7.
-Turn the ignition key to the "START" position.
-If the engine fails to start in ten seconds, return the key to the "ON" position, wait 30 seconds and try again.

 After the engine starts, check for a steady stream of water flowing out of the water pump indicator hole.